panva/node-oidc-provider/docs/README.md

 #### allowFetch

-Specifies a helper function that shall be invoked before fetching a client metadata document from a `client_id` URL.
+Specifies a helper function that shall be invoked before fetching a Client ID Metadata Document from a Client Identifier URL.
 This function enables enforcement of domain allowlisting, rate limiting, or other security policies.
 Return `true` to allow the fetch, or `false` to reject the `client_id`.

 _**default value**_: